akshatjoshi2001/Hackolympics-Problem3/README.md

 ![alt text](https://github.com/akshatjoshi2001/Hackolympics-Problem3/blob/master/solution.png?raw=true)
 IFTTT is used for accepting commands from google assistant which is then sent to a public endpoint which pushes the command to a local client which will then execute the command.

+## Installation and Running:
+Installation and running instructions are mentioned in the Client and the Server folders.

 ## Detailed Technical Approach: